-PlainJoe Studios is excited to be part of restoring The Ritz, an historic, art deco theater in downtown Escondido, California.
+PlainJoe is excited to be part of restoring The Ritz, an historic, art deco theater in downtown Escondido, California.
 A recent article in the San Diego Union-Tribune tells the story of the behind-the-scenes efforts to make the dream a reality.

 When Pastor Tim Spivey of New Vintage Church asked us to help them restore the historic Ritz Theater in downtown Escondido, California, we jumped at the opportunity.

 What was once the shining star of the city, is now a hollow shell in desperate need of a renovation.
 But the costs to restore such a building – which has been fire-damaged, crashed into, and gutted – are far more than most developers would care to undertake.

 As a registered historic landmark, there are also many bureaucratic hoops to jump through to make sure the property retains its vintage integrity.